Goliath: Modern usages of David and Goliath

 Theology professor Leonard Greenspoon, in his essay, "David vs. Goliath in the Sports Pages", explains that "most writers use the story for its underdog overtones (the little guy wins) ...
 Less likely to show up in newsprint is the contrast that was most important to the biblical authors: David's victory shows the power of his God, while Goliath's defeat reveals the weakness of the Philistine deities."

 The phrase is widely used in news media to succinctly characterize underdog situations in many contexts without religious overtones.
 Contemporary headlines include: sports ("Haye relishes underdog role in 'David and Goliath' fight with Nikolai Valuev"—The Guardian); business ("On Internet, David-and-Goliath Battle Over Instant Messages"—The New York Times); science ("David and Goliath: How a tiny spider catches much larger prey"—ScienceDaily; politics ("Dissent in Cuba: David and Goliath"—The Economist); social justice ("David-and-Goliath Saga Brings Cable to Skid Row"—Los Angeles Times).
+The geopolitical conflict between the Philippines and China, in the context of the Spratly Islands dispute, has been likened to a "David and Goliath" scenario.

 Aside from the above allegorical use of "David and Goliath", there is also the use of "Goliath" for a particularly tall person.
 For example, basketball player Wilt Chamberlain was nicknamed "Goliath", which he disliked.

 In popular culture

-American actor Ted Cassidy portrayed Goliath in the TV series Greatest Heroes of the Bible in 1978.
+American actor Ted Cassidy portrayed Goliath in the TV series Greatest Heroes of the Bible (1978).
 Italian actor Luigi Montefiori portrayed this -tall giant in Paramount's 1985 live-action film King David as part of a flashback.
-This film includes the King of the Philistines saying, "Goliath has challenged the Israelites six times and no one has responded."
+This film includes the King of the Philistines saying: "Goliath has challenged the Israelites six times and no one has responded."
 It is then on the seventh time that David meets his challenge.

-In 1972, Toho and Tsuburaya Productions collaborated on a film called Daigoro vs. Goliath, which follows the story relatively closely but recasts the main characters as kaiju.
+Toho and Tsuburaya Productions collaborated on a film called Daigoro vs. Goliath (1972), which follows the story relatively closely but recasts the main characters as kaiju.

+In 1975, Kaveret recorded and released a humorous interpretation of the Goliath story, with several changes made such as Goliath being the "Demon from Ashkelon", and David randomly meeting Goliath rather than dueling each other on a battlefield.

 In 2005, Lightstone Studios released a direct-to-DVD movie musical titled "One Smooth Stone", which was later changed to "David and Goliath".
-It is part of the Liken the Scriptures (now just Liken) series of movie musicals on DVD based on scripture stories.
+It is part of the Liken the scriptures (now just Liken) series of movie musicals on DVD based on scripture stories.
 Thurl Bailey, a former NBA basketball player, was cast to play the part of Goliath in this film.

-In 2009, NBC aired Kings which has a narrative loosely based on the biblical story of King David, but set in a kingdom that culturally and technologically resembles the present-day United States.
-The part of Goliath is portrayed by a tank, which David destroys with a shoulder fired rocket launcher.
+In 2009, NBC aired Kings, which has a narrative loosely based on the biblical story of King David, but set in a kingdom that culturally and technologically resembles the present-day United States.
+The part of Goliath is portrayed by a tank, which David destroys with a shoulder-fired rocket launcher.